Large fire breaks out at Dubai's "Torch Tower"

 The Torch Tower also caught fire in February of 2015.

-A huge fire ripped through another Dubai skyscraper, the 63-floor luxury hotel the Address Downtown hotel, on New Year’s Eve as the years changed from 2015 to 2016, injuring 14 people.
+A huge fire ripped through another Dubai skyscraper, the 63-floor luxury hotel the Address Downtown hotel, on New Year’s Eve as the years changed from 2015 to 2016.
+Fourteen people were injured in that fire.